Angel investment: how to find funding and investors

 Key takeaways

-• Prepare a compelling 60-second pitch that clearly explains your business model, specific funding needs, and projected returns before approaching angel investors.
+- Prepare a compelling 60-second pitch that clearly explains your business model, exact funding needs, and projected returns before approaching any angel investor.

-• Evaluate potential angel investors by checking their industry experience, previous investment track record, and compatibility with your business goals and working style.
+- Evaluate potential investors by checking their industry experience, investment track record, and whether their working style and involvement level match your goals.

-• Negotiate investment terms carefully with professional legal and financial advice, focusing on ownership percentage, control rights, and the structure of funding arrangements.
+- Negotiate investment terms carefully with legal and financial advice, paying close attention to ownership percentage, control rights, and how the funding will be structured.

-• Leverage your angel investor's industry expertise and network connections after securing funding, while maintaining accurate financial tracking to demonstrate progress and build trust.
+- Use your angel investor's industry expertise and network after securing funding, and track your finances accurately to show progress and build investor confidence.

 What is angel investment?

-Angel investment is funding from wealthy individuals who invest their own money in exchange for equity in your business.
-Unlike banks or venture capital (VC) firms, angel investors make faster decisions because they do not need multiple approvals.
+Angel investment is funding from wealthy individuals who invest their personal money in exchange for equity in your business.
+Unlike banks or venture capital firms, angel investors make faster decisions because they don't need multiple approvals.

 Who are angel investors?